facebook/stylex/packages/cli/README.md

 #### `--styleXBundleName`

-The name of the core compiled css file StyleX creates
+The name of the compiled css file StyleX generates

 alias: `-b`